joshbooker/sqlOS-Scripter-Extract-Compare-Update/README.md

 - open `Entity.sql` and execute on source database

 You now have a table called `Entity` in the source db.

+### **Extract, Compare, Update:**
 - execute the following in cmd terminal
   - `extract.cmd`
   - `compare.cmd`

-This will create dacpacs and a delta script called `CompareUpdate_%UpdateVersion%.sqlcmd.sql` showing the diffenece in schema between the two dbs.
+This will execute sqlpackage.exe to create dacpacs and a delta script called `%DatabaseName%_CompareUpdate_%UpdateVersion%.sqlcmd.sql` showing the diffenece in schema between the two dbs.
 **Neat!**

 - execute the following in cmd terminal
   - `update.cmd`

-This will apply the delta script to the target db.
+This will execute sqlcmd.exe to apply the delta script to the target db.
 Now your databases are the same.
 **Woot!**

+### **Make a change and test compare (optional):**
 - Open `AlterTable.sql` and execute on source database
 - Change UpdateVersion variable in `environment.bat`
 - execute the following in cmd terminal